Mechanistic Interpretability of LoRA-Adapted Language Models for Nuclear Reactor Safety Applications: Conclusion

 This research addressed the critical challenge of ensuring the reliability of LLMs in safety-critical domains like nuclear engineering.
 We demonstrated a replicable methodology to move beyond treating LLMs as opaque black boxes towards a mechanistic understanding of their function.
 Specifically, by adapting the Gemma model to the BWR domain using LoRA, we identified a sparse set of specialized neurons.
 Our causal interventions provided strong evidence for a circuit-based explanation by revealing the complex interplay between differentiated neuron roles and their collective impact.
 While silencing influential "hub" neurons like \#1066 and \#1086 individually caused a statistically significant, albeit small, degradation, this effect was far surpassed by the much larger performance drop from deactivating the entire group collectively.
 This demonstrates that the model's full expertise is not merely a sum of independent parts but an emergent property of the neural circuit operating in concert.

 The core contribution of this study is a pathway towards achieving nuclear-grade AI assurance.
 The ability to identify, monitor, and causally test knowledge-bearing neural circuits offers a practical solution to the AI V\&V challenge, which has limited the deployment of advanced AI in safety-critical nuclear applications.
-This approach has profound implications for the nuclear regulatory framework.
-For instance, by establishing baseline activation maps of key circuits during qualification, as specified in standards like IEEE Std 7-4.3.2 \cite{ieee_std_7_4_3_2}, operators and regulators can continuously monitor the AI's internal reasoning and flag deviations and perform targeted re-validation after plant modifications.
+This approach has important implications for the nuclear regulatory framework.
+In our case study, analysis of individual neuron functions indicates that specific failure patterns can be traced to identifiable neural components: key concept encoding neurons (\#1066, \#1086), procedural logic representation neuron (\#176), and protective-condition handling neuron (\#560).
+This mechanistic understanding could inform targeted acceptance criteria, such as verifying terminology precision for concept neurons or testing procedural transition logic for sequence-critical neurons, thereby establishing candidate safety benchmarks for AI system qualification.
+For instance, establishing baseline activation maps of key circuits during qualification, consistent with standards like IEEE Std 7-4.3.2 \cite{ieee_std_7_4_3_2}, could enable operators and regulators to continuously monitor the AI's internal reasoning and flag deviations and perform targeted re-validation after plant modifications.
 This aligns with human factors principles (NUREG-0711 \cite{nureg_0711}) by making AI recommendations more trustworthy and comprehensible.

 However, this study had several limitations.
 Our reliance on the BLEU score, while justified for measuring output precision, does not verify factual accuracy.
 Therefore, a key area for future work is the development of domain-specific evaluation metrics that can automatically verify technical correctness against a trusted knowledge base.
 Furthermore, although we have identified causally important neurons, fully decoding the specific concept that each circuit represents requires more advanced techniques, such as feature visualization.